suryamanoj4/psql/docs/roadmap.md

 - Graceful degradation for unstable sources
 - Comprehensive error reporting and recovery

-### 4. Adoption
+### 4. Independence
+- Zero external dependencies
-- Integration with popular Python libraries (pandas, numpy, etc.)
+- Optional integration with popular libraries (pandas, sqlalchemy, etc.)
-- Clear migration path from existing tools
-- Active community contributions and support
+- Easy to install and use in any Python environment

+### 5. Extensibility
+- Plugin architecture for new data sources
+- Custom operation registration
+- Hook system for preprocessing/postprocessing
+- Clean interfaces for future database connectivity